 20S30E Sec 5.
 This description seems a bit odd as it doesn’t seem to coincide with a single lease.
 Looks to be part of NM 114354 which covers all of Sec 5 other than SW4 SW4.
 That is a 2005 lease, I suppose could have gotten an ORRI when it was assigned to Marbob (Concho).
 Are we sure on the legals?
 For now will just assume we are talking about 20S30E N/2 of Sec 5.

-As Rick says, there is an active producer in this section and four other permits.
+As Rick says, there is an active producer in this Section and four other permits.
 The two CL&F permits start in Sec 5 but head East and you would not own any of those.
 The other two Concho drill permits were from 2016.
 A good general rule is a permit that was approved over 18 months ago and has not spud…is not gonna get drilled.
 The existing lateral, the Solution Com 3, is not real great (declined very quickly) so I can see why they didn’t drill any subsequent wells.
 Bigger modern stimulations should help.

-Assuming we have the correct section, you should be in pay on the Solution Com 3 which has been online since 2015.
+Assuming we have the correct Section, you should be in pay on the Solution Com 3 which has been online since 2015.
 You may be in suspense.
 Like Rick said, call Concho and ask.
 It is still making > 30 bopd.

-Sec 5 has Potash in it, but it doesn’t cover the whole section.
-As with the Solution Com 3, COG could…if inclined…find surface locations in the north part of the Section that are outside of measured potash, so this would be slightly easier to drill than Sec 3.
+Sec 5 has Potash in it, but it doesn’t cover the whole Section.
+As with the Solution Com 3, COG could…if inclined…find surface locations in the North part of the Section that are outside of measured potash, so this would be slightly easier to drill than Sec 3.
 It should also have economic Bone Spring wells on it.
 The existing well is worth a little bit.
 COG is a good operator, like XOM they do have a lot of places they could drill, so you would think this is not something they are going to rush out and do.

 I’d say Sec 5 is a bit better than Sec 3.
 So I’d say $8k/NRA there.

 The Delaware Basin is a very diverse place.
 Like Rick says, he was getting offered $15k/nra ($30k/nma) elsewhere.
-I have heard of offers in the very very best of Loving Cty going for twice that much where there are a ton of wells/permits.
+I have heard of offers in the very very best of Loving County going for twice that much where there are a ton of wells/permits.
 Having 384 NRA here is great, congrats.
 But it would be worth a good bit more if it were further South.

 Not selling makes sense to me.
 Selling for the right price makes sense to me.
 This whole deal is very hot right now so odds of getting the right price has increased.
 Its all dependent on risk profile, tax situation, financial need, sentimental value, etc. If you are interested in selling, IMO one way to see what it is worth is to ask a number of different buyers what they would pay for it.